Mint-Home-Technologies/mint-interview/02-wizard-application/README.md

    - Setup instructions for both frontend and backend
    - Any assumptions or design decisions you made
    - Any additional features you implemented
-3. Database schema or migrations

 You can either share the repository URL or provide a ZIP file with your solution.

 ## Tips

-- Focus on functionality first, then improve the UI/UX
 - Use TypeScript for type safety
-- Consider using form libraries like Formik, React Hook Form, or similar
+- Consider using form libraries like ShadCN (https://ui.shadcn.com/)
-- Implement proper error handling for both frontend and backend
 - Document your code and provide clear instructions for running your application
+- You are free to use AI tools / AI Agents to assist on your solution